 There are multiple psychiatry clinics through the week.
 You may be seen by a psychiatry attending physician, or a resident physician (a physician in training, supervised by an attending physician).
 Many students under the care of the psychiatrists at the Student Health Center also see psychologists or counselors at the University Counseling Center, located just west of the clock tower in Wuller Hall.

 Dr. William Mitchell and Dr. Jamil Neme are our sports medicine physicians.
-They see students for any injury or pain, even if it is not sports related.
+They see students for any injury or pain, even if it is not sports related, including concussion.
 They have clinics Monday through Friday at the Student Health Center.

 Other Medical Services